nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008181850/README.md

     - technical debt in go ecosystem right now
 - 4:45:00 - go fix library warnings
 - 5:14:15 - "must" in go
+- went off to eat for a while, could check out this section later
+- 6:09:15 - "node is hte last thing you want to pick for a greenfield project"
+- wasm -> nim
+    - python-esque syntax
+    - smaller runtime binaries than rust - ?

 ` zet/20221008181850/README.md `